ChordPro/chordpro/docs/content/ChordPro-Configuration-Presets.md

 _Click on the page thumbnails to see the full size version._

 ## Default
 As the name implies, this is the default configuration.
-It accepts all ChordPro version 5 input.

 {{< showpage "style_default" >}}